PixelArchives/PixelServer/README.md

 |Leaderboards                |🟥   |

 #### Meaning:
-- 🟩 - Implemented
+- 🟩 - Implemented.
-- 🟨 - partially Implemented
+- 🟨 - partially Implemented.
-- 🟥 - Not Implemented
+- 🟥 - Not Implemented.
 - ⬛ - Game version doesnt have it implemented.

 # Disclaimer